foundata/proxmox-pve-backup-usb/README.md

   * machine with PVE ID `22`: Only the last four backups (if there are more, they will be ignored)
   * machine with PVE ID `333`: All existing backups
 * Search in `/mnt/backup1/dump` and `/mnt/backup2/dump` for backups
-* `-c`: Create a checksums file and verifies the backup copies afterwards
+* `-c`: Create a checksums file and verify the backup copies afterwards
 * `-e`: email the backup report to `it@example.com`
 * `-g`: email the backup report (as CC) to `admin2@example.com` and `admin3@example.com`